-Virginia votes the ratify the Equal Rights Amendment
+Virginia votes to ratify the Equal Rights Amendment

 In a watershed moment, both chambers of the Virginia State Legislature have voted to ratify the Equal Rights Amendment (ERA).
 This leaves Virginia poised to become the 38th state to ratify the amendment, a pivotal number because 38 states are needed to pass the amendment in order to reach the three-quarters threshold required by Article 5 of the U.S. Constitution.